stjude-rust-labs/rfcs/text/0001-sprocket-test.md

 ## Configuration

-Both of the expected paths, `tests/` and `fixtures/` within `tests/`, can be overriden via config. `tests/` conflicts with `pytest-workflow`, so users may want to rename the default Sprocket test directory to something like `sprocket-tests/`.
-It is unlikely that anyone will be writing WDL that needs to be tested at a `fixtures/` path, but this should also be configurable to avoid that potential clash.
+All of the expected paths, `tests/`, `fixtures/`, and `custom/`, will be configurable. `tests/` conflicts with `pytest-workflow`, so users may want to rename the default Sprocket test directory to something like `sprocket-tests/`.

 ## Test Filtering